Sep 12, 2025

 “Whatever mistakes or bad circumstances got you to this point are in the past, and the past does not define you.
-Anyone can turn their situation around, even if it seems impossible in the moment,” explained Thomas Maluck, an NFEC Certified Financial Education Instructor.
+Anyone can turn their situation around, even if it seems impossible in the moment,” said Thomas Maluck, an NFEC Certified Financial Education Instructor.

 It’s natural to feel unsure about making financial decisions.
 And if you’re struggling with money, it may be tempting to throw up your hands.